Deena McMahon on Adoption Dynamics

 - Disruptions: I am often asked to diagnose and consult on cases where either the social service agency or the placement family is asking for a particular child to be removed from their home.
 I assess the situation and weigh the harm of moving a child vs. the harm of leaving a child in a negative or ineffective environment.

 - Family Dissolutions: Termination of parental rights in adoption is highly controversial and not a desired outcome.
-There are times, however, when the child is simply not able to remain in the family home either because of lack of parental capacity, safety reasons or because it's simply a bad fit and no bond or attachment has formed between parent and child.
+There are times, however, when the child is simply not able to remain in the family home due to lack of parental capacity or safety concerns.
+Sometimes it’s simply a bad fit because no bond or attachment has formed between parent and child.

 That involves working with parents to gain a better understanding of adoption and lifelong grief/loss challenges for entire family.